Warning: Warning: Product information is incomplete. in /home/gadgetwi/public_html/wp-content/themes/gadgetwiser/header.php on line 27

 • Priority Charging: Google’s priority charging feature pauses background activity and allocates all resources to charging to fast-charge your device.
 You will need an adapter with 30W or higher, and the feature also keeps the temperature in check.

-• Strict memory limits for third-party apps: A rogue using all your RAM in the background?
+• Strict memory limits for third-party apps: A rogue app using all your RAM in the background?
 Android 17 will have device-specific limits and actively monitor to terminate those that go beyond your device-specific limit.
 This should terminate any rogue apps that slow down your phone in the background.

 • Volume Slider for Google Assistant: If you are tired of Gemini screaming on your phone, you can adjust its volume without muting your system volume.